dustintchan/EECS4413_Project/README.md

 Source Code Location:
 -------------------------------------------

-1) Submitted on eClass as a .war file.
+1) Project submitted on eClass as a .war file.

-2) .war file contents found within /source_code
+2) .war file contents found within EECS4413_Project/source_code

 -------------------------------------------

-## Running the Project Locally with Docker
+## Running the Project Locally with Docker:

 ### Prerequisites
 1. **Docker Installed**: Ensure Docker is installed and running on your machine.